Electronic Signature: From Simple Signing to Legal Certification

 If your goal is simply to “sign” without legal constraints:

-• Stirling PDF, PDF-XChange Editor, Foxit Reader - local use, no upload.
+- Stirling PDF, PDF-XChange Editor, Foxit Reader — local use, no upload required.

 These platforms ensure:

 Free tools can be useful, but keep in mind that they don’t always guarantee document confidentiality.
-Before using any online service, consider how it’s funded and where your data is stored.
+Before using any online service, consider how it is funded and where your data is stored.
+Uploading a professional contract to an unknown website means handing its contents to an unidentified third party.

 Our recommendations:

-• Always check for integrity verification (Adobe Reader shows a green or blue checkmark).
+- Always check integrity verification (Adobe Reader shows a green or blue checkmark if the signature is valid).

-• Keep the original certified version of each document.
+- Keep the original certified version of each signed document before any modification.

-• legal documents → qualified signature (personal certificate).
+- legal or banking documents → qualified signature via Universign.

-At Solution IT, we help companies implement the right electronic signature solution including audit, deployment of Yousign or Universign, user training, and local support.
+At Solution IT, we help Caledonian businesses implement the right electronic signature solution: process audit, deployment of Signature.nc or Yousign, team training, and local support in Nouméa.

-Secure your documents, simplify your workflows, and ensure full compliance with eIDAS and GDPR.
+Secure your documents, simplify your workflows, and ensure full compliance with eIDAS.